Sycamore High School (Cincinnati, Ohio)

-Sycamore High School (SHS) is a four-year public high school in the northeast suburbs of Cincinnati, Ohio.
-It is the only high school in the Sycamore Community School District.
-Sycamore High School offers more than 223 courses including six global languages, more than 20 AP course offerings, and post-AP level classes.
+Sycamore High School is a four-year public high school in Cincinnati, Ohio.
+It is the only high school in the Sycamore Community School District and offers more than 223 courses including six global languages, more than 20 AP course offerings, and post-AP level classes.

 Campus

 The schools occupies a 24.6 ha suburban campus.
-The present building was designed to accommodate 2000 students in 1974.
+The original building was designed to accommodate 2000 students in 1974.
 It was built in a modern style, employing the progressive and experimental open classroom concept wherein no permanent walls separated the classrooms.
 It has since been expanded and internal walls have been added as the school has grown.

-Curriculum & Academics
+Curriculum and academics

 All students follow compulsory courses in English, maths, sciences, social studies, fine arts, and health and physical education.
 Elective subjects include business technology, computer science, family and consumer sciences, music and technology.

 Sycamore offers 42 accelerated and Advanced Placement courses.
 The school has a 99.1% graduation rate, and 90% of students go on to attend college.

 Sycamore regularly has among the highest number of National Merit Scholars in Ohio.
 In 1999, Sycamore had a record 35 National Merit Scholars.
 That year, three students also scored perfect scores on the major college entrance examinations.